 Azure SQL Data Warehouse is Microsoft’s cloud data warehouse offering.
 It seamlessly integrates with Azure Active Directory, Azure Data Factory, Azure Data Lake Storage, Azure Databricks, and Microsoft Power BI.
 It also works well with other integration and business intelligence tools on the market.
 Some key features of Azure SQL Data Warehouse include elastic scaling, unlimited storage, automated administration, and advanced workload management.

-The following is a diagram of a modern data warehouse solution based on Azure Data Warehouse:
+The following is a diagram of an Azure Modern Data Warehouse solution:

 - Data (structured or unstructured) is ingested into Azure Data Lake Storage (ADLS) using Azure Data Factory (or any other ETL product).

 - Raw data stored in ADLS is then transformed by Azure Databricks jobs.